Spa Business Plan Template

 Product: in the product section you should reiterate the type of spa that you documented in your Company Analysis.
 Then, detail the specific services you will be offering.

-Price: Document the prices you will offer and how they compare to your competitors.
+Price: Document your pricing strategy and how it compares to your competitors.
 Essentially in the product and price sub-sections of your marketing plan, you are presenting the menu items you offer and their prices.

 Place: Place refers to the location of your spa.
 Document your location and mention how the location will impact your success.
 For example, is your spa located next to a heavily populated office building, or gym, etc. Discuss how your location might provide a steady stream of customers.